 A statement from Andrea Skolkin, Chief Executive Officer of OneWorld:

-We are deeply saddened and concerned about the “public charge” rule change set to be published in the Federal Register on Aug.
+We are deeply saddened and concerned about the “public charge” rule change that was published in the Federal Register on Aug.
 14, 2019.
 We know from our years of firsthand experience caring for immigrant populations that the new public charge rule will have a devastating effect.
 The rule change will bring stress and suffering to the most vulnerable in our community due to hunger, pain, financial instability, poor living conditions, fear for their families and increased physical and mental health issues.

 OneWorld Community Health Centers, in partnership with the community, has provided care for the medically underserved in and around Omaha since 1970.
 A significant number of our patients throughout our nearly 50-year history have been and are immigrants and the families of immigrants.
 We are their health care home, and we are honored to welcome them and care for everyone who enters our clinics.